vaibhavchauhan-15/GENERAL-ELECTION-DASHBOARD/README.md

 # 🗳️ General Election 2024 Dashboard

-This Tableau dashboard visualizes the results of the **Indian General Election 2024** with insights into party-wise seats, leading candidates, and vote margins.
+This Power BI dashboard visualizes the results of the **Indian General Election 2024** with insights into party-wise seats, leading candidates, and vote margins.

 ## 📊 Dashboard Overview